nhsconnect/prm-practice-migration/guide/01-kick-off.md

 * How you will communicate and share information?

-### For the Kickoff meeting, you should involve at a minimum...
+### For the Kick-off meeting, you should involve at a minimum...

 * The migration Project manager - This may be a representative from your CSU/CCG or in some cases the Practice manager or lead GP